endormi/gatsby-theme-chaleur/README.md

 This is my first gatsby-theme so this is highly experimental and a work-in-progress.
 Be sure to test this out and feature requests, issues and pull requests are highly appreciated.

-<b>Disclaimer</b>: Some of these things might brake, just keep that in mind.
+<b>Disclaimer</b>: Some of these things might break, just keep that in mind.
 </p>

 ## Installation